Vista, California

 Vista (/ˈvɪstə/; Spanish for "view") is a city in San Diego County, California, United States.
 It is a medium-sized city within the San Diego-Carlsbad metropolitan statistical area.
 As of the 2020 census, Vista had a population of 98,381.
 Current data estimates a 2023 population of 99,835.

 Vista's sphere of influence also includes portions of unincorporated San Diego County to the north and east, with a county island in the central west.
 Located just 7 mi inland from the Pacific Ocean, it has a Mediterranean climate.

-Much of Vista's current territory was once part the Mexican land grants Rancho Buena Vista and Rancho Guajome.
+Much of Vista's current territory was once part of the Mexican land grants of Rancho Buena Vista and Rancho Guajome.
 A post office was established on October 9, 1882, and Vista was incorporated as a city on January 28, 1963, later becoming a charter city on June 13, 2007.